Architecture

 Note: Your resume should indicate both educational and professional accomplishments. - A two-page statement of your interest in graduate study in architecture.
 This should be a concise, articulate presentation of your academic and career goals, and any specific interests you have in architectural topics for graduate research and design.
 It should reflect your prior intellectual and professional engagement with these issues, and may also provide some additional perspective on the work illustrated in the portfolio.

-- Writing sample of current work
+- Writing sample of your best professional and/or academic writing

 People who are successful in architecture have visual and kinesthetic/tactile learning styles.
 The design of a building involves the synthesis of a variety of diverse requirements and values into a coherent creation.
-Among such requirements and values are functional suitability, aesthetics, technical performance, economic resources and constraints, social and cultural issues, environmental concerns and human comfort.
+Among such requirements and values are functional suitability, aesthetics, technical performance, economic resources and constraints, social and cultural issues, environmental concerns, and human comfort.

 Architects must be intrigued by the design of buildings, enjoy putting things together, and not be intimidated by the need to generate alternate solutions to complex problems.
-They must possess strong communication skills and be comfortable in meeting with many different types of people, as well as being attentive listeners.
+They must possess strong communication skills and be comfortable meeting with many different types of people, as well as being active listeners.
 Architects must have excellent time- and project-management skills, and understand business planning.
 They need to know how to create informative and persuasive proposals and maintain good client relationships.

 Most graduates work in architectural firms, which often employ other design professionals as well.
-While the great majority of architectural offices have fewer than 10 employees, who typically assume a wide range of responsibilities, architects in large firms may focus on more specialized roles such as design, technical support, business management and marketing, facility programming or historic preservation.
-An architectural degree can also lead to a career in interior design, urban design and planning, engineering, construction, real estate development or university teaching.
+While the great majority of architectural offices have fewer than 10 employees, who typically assume a wide range of responsibilities, architects in large firms may focus on more specialized roles such as design, technical support, business management and marketing, facility programming, or historic preservation.
+An architectural degree can also lead to a career in interior design, urban design and planning, engineering, construction, real estate development, or university teaching.

 - The city of Cincinnati, once called the "Queen City of the West" by Henry Wadsworth Longfellow, provides an excellent array of cultural resources for students who intend to pursue a degree in the visual arts.
 It offers the energy and assets of a larger city, along with quiet neighborhoods steeped in rich traditions.
 Cincinnati offers live music venues that range from top-notch symphony and opera companies to a growing pop and rock community.
-Home to the Cincinnati Art Museum, the Taft Museum and the Contemporary Arts Center, the city also enjoys the presence of numerous art galleries and a strong support system among practicing artists.
-Cincinnati is situated within driving distance of Chicago, Pittsburgh, Atlanta and New York City, allowing DAAP students to take advantage of the rich cultural resources of these cities as well.
+Home to the Cincinnati Art Museum, the Taft Museum of Art, and the Contemporary Arts Center, the city also enjoys the presence of numerous art galleries and a strong support system among practicing artists.
+Cincinnati is situated within driving distance of Chicago, Pittsburgh, Atlanta, and New York City, allowing students to take advantage of the rich cultural resources of these cities as well.

 - UC's College of Design, Architecture, Art, and Planning (DAAP) is one of the most comprehensive colleges of its type in the country.
 A collection of nationally respected design and art programs is housed in a unique and educationally stimulating architectural setting.
 Architecture students have opportunities to enroll in courses in a range of related disciplines and to participate in interdisciplinary studios or special projects.